 Making enamel jewelry for ages and ages

-Around 1000 AD, in the Middle Ages, wearing enamel jewelry becomes more common due to the fact that the technique improved and the enamel of the enamel jewelry becomes stronger.
+Around 1000 AD, in the Middle Ages, wearing enamel jewelry became more common due to the fact that the technique improved and the enamel of the enamel jewelry became stronger.

 In the European Migration Period (400 AC) ‘Barbarian’ people flocked over Europe, coming from the Eastern Roman Empire.
 They brought the enamel technique to Europe, but they used also gemstones instead of only enamel.
 The red garnet was the symbol of Christ and together with the golden ‘dams’, their icons are unique.
 These people received enamel icons from diplomates and as gifts and they copied these beautiful icons.